munificent/game-programming-patterns/draft/outline/context-parameter.markdown

 ## Motivation
 Each entity defines a Render() function to draw the entity.
-In a na&iuml;ve implementation, would call low-level render API directly.
+In a naïve implementation, would call low-level render API directly.
 But that couples entity code to entire render API, some of which may be too low-level.